theapache64/theapache64.github.io/src/content/blog/revisiting-compose-perf-land-in-2025.md

 # Conclusion

 The landscape of Compose performance in 2025 is much better than it was in 2023.
-The introduction of Strong Skipping in Kotlin 2.0.x has effectively killed "Stability Worry".
+The introduction of Strong Skipping in Kotlin 2.0.x has mostly killed "Stability Worry".
 We no longer need to fear _every_ `List` or external class potentially ruining our skip logic.

 going forward, this wil be my approach: